Getting a new horse is a busy and exciting time.

 KBIS can begin cover from the moment you have an insurable interest in the horse.
 If you are purchasing, this would be when you have paid for the horse and the money has exchanged hands.

-If the horse is a new purchase, being insured within 7 days of purchase and has passed a pre-purchase Veterinary Examination within 14 days of the start date of the cover; KBIS offer full cover straight away with no limitation period for Mortality, Permanent Loss of Use and Veterinary Fee cover.
+If the horse is a new purchase, is insured within 7 days of purchase and has passed a pre-purchase Veterinary Examination within 14 days of the start date of the cover; KBIS offer full cover straight away with no limitation period for Mortality, Permanent Loss of Use and Veterinary Fee cover.
 This means that from the moment you insure, the full cover you have chosen is in place.

 2. It stops you from paying for a second vetting